Lilnessa/python-challenge/README.md

 * The changes in "Profit/Losses" over the entire period, and then the average of those changes
 * The greatest increase in profits (date and amount) over the entire period
 * The greatest decrease in profits (date and amount) over the entire period
-* Export to text file PyBank_result.txt
+* Export text file to PyBank/analysis/PyBank_result.txt

 ### PyPoll/main.py
 * The total number of votes cast